aaevans03/startup/README.md

 For this deliverable, I linked up my login system to a database, to store user information such as emails and passwords.

+*Note: because of time constraints, I deployed this on top of my service deliverable before it was graded.*

 - **New user registration** - When a new user is created, their information is sent to a MongoDB database
 - **Existing user authentication** - When a user attempts to login, their information is compared with what is on the database, and if it matches they are logged in
 - **Stores and retrieves credentials in MongoDB**